macMikey/calendar-picker-bob-cole/README.md

 • Extended year range manually to 2025
 • Added notes
 • Expanded tab stops, calendar field, and moved other fields (LC9 rendering changes cause it to be unreadable)
+• I couldn't resist putting the button handlers into the card script to make it just a wee bit shorter.